ianhundere/rpi-k3s/README.md

     - `scp pi@<master_ip>:/etc/rancher/k3s/k3s.yaml ~/.kube/config`
 4. you can either simply edit the `config` file and locate `127.0.0.1` and replace it with the IP address of the master node or use `sed`
     - `sed -i '' 's/127\.0\.0\.1/192\.168\.1\.1/g' ~/.kube/config`
+5. the embedded admin cert expires (k3s renews it server-side on restarts), so set up the refresh timer from [`tools/kubeconfig-refresh/`](tools/kubeconfig-refresh/) to keep the local copy in sync — see [automatic cert rotation/renewal](#automatic-cert-rotationrenewal).

 ## gitops with flux